London Bus Tickets & Passes

 The paper ticket One Day Bus Pass is no longer available.

-If you want the equivalent of an all day bus pass, you need a Pay as you go Oyster card.
+If you want the equivalent of an all day bus pass, use a Pay as you go Oyster card.

 Unlimited bus travel for one day